-- Select the Scheduled check box to schedule this task to run at a specific time interval.
-Otherwise, leave this check box unchecked.
+Select the checkbox to schedule this task to run at a specific time interval.
+Otherwise, leave this checkbox unchecked.

-- Select the Shared check box to share this task with other users.
+Select the checkbox to share this task with other users.

 Selecting this check box will also make the task available as an action rule and be visible to other techs.

 A message displays stating that the task was created successfully.
-The Task Elements and History tabs appear in the screen.
+The Task Elements and History tabs also display in the screen.

-- Click the Element Order drop-down menu and select 1 so this task element runs first.
+Click the drop-down menu and select 1 so this task element runs first.

-For example, for new hire tasks, select HR.
+Select the request type that applies to this task.
+For example, for new hire tasks, you can select HR.

-In the Subject field, enter a name for this element.
+Enter a name for this element.
+For example:

-In the Request Detail field, enter a description for the element.
+Enter a description for the element.
+For example: